 A company provides you with high-quality material, but you install it yourself.

 Using fabric for your skirting is relatively cheap compared to custom options.
 It’s also easy to source options such as vinyl, which are easy to cut.
-If you intend to move your RV frequently, the fabric is a good option.
+The fabric is a good option if you intend to move your RV frequently.

 You can also consider using recycled fabric for environmental sustainability.

 Making your own skirting with fabric does take a lot of work.
-You probably won’t reuse the same skirting many times, so expect to remake it at least every couple of years unless you’re a master of the sewing machine.
+In addition, you probably won’t reuse the same skirting many times, so expect to remake it at least every couple of years unless you’re a master of the sewing machine.

 You can secure fabric skirting with tools such as adhesive tape, Velcro strips, suction cups, or grommets.

-Check out this video for how to make DIY vinyl skirting and save a LOT of money.
+Check out this video for making DIY vinyl skirting and saving a LOT of money.

 Foam board panels are the most popular DIY skirting option.
 They’re easy to find, and they’re an extremely cost-effective option.
 You can probably source the necessary materials for between $100 and $200.

-It’s also easy to cut foam to fit your RV.
-Foam is an effective insulating material that can preserve heat around the underside of your RV, even in freezing temperatures.
+It’s also easy to cut foam to fit your RV and is an effective insulating material.
+In addition, it preserves heat around the underside of your RV, even in freezing temperatures.

 It’s also very light, so it’s easy to transport and store, but you’ll have to attach it to the RV very securely to prevent it from blowing away.
 You can use plywood or tape to do this.
 Make sure to use plenty.

-The main drawback of using foam for your skirting is that you’ll probably only get one use out of it.
-It’s a good option if you’ll stay in place, but it may not be the best choice if you intend to move frequently.
+The main drawback of using foam for skirting is that you’ll probably only get one use out of it.
+It’s a good option if you stay in one place, but it may not be the best choice if you intend to move frequently.

 Replacing foam skirting regularly also makes it less environmentally friendly.
-However, if your RV will mostly be stationary, foam skirting is a good option for cost and usability.
+However, if your RV is mostly stationary, foam skirting is a good option for cost and usability.

-Check out this video for how to make DIY foam board skirting.
+Check out this video for how to make DIY foam board RV skirting.